 Most villages, towns and cities, small or large, old or new, have a Main Street.

-Main streets have shops, offices, hotels, restaurants, government compounds.
+Main streets support shops, offices, hotels, restaurants, government compounds.
 Some have divided boulevards for traffic, bike paths, sidewalks for pedestrians.
 Main streets are where towns were conceived, the center of an onion that keeps growing outwards as people move away from ground zero in search of more room, privacy, quiet, better schools, less crime,more new, less old.

 This morning, the jungle pushes against the main road on both sides.

-As this day begins, this Main Street of Tulum, Mexico is checking its own pulse, waking up to the sounds of tropical birds and breaking waves rolling onto white sand beaches.
+As this day begins, this Main Street of Tulum, Mexico is still checking its own pulse, waking up to the sounds of tropical birds and breaking waves rolling onto white sand beaches.